 “Shame dies when stories are told in safe places.”

-Making a proud addition, John Guadagna joins the Brookdale Team as Recreation Therapist, driven by a passion to help others get better by combining therapy and fitness.
+Making a proud addition, John Guadagna joins the Brookdale Team as our Recreation Therapy Supervisor, driven by a passion to help others get better by combining therapy and fitness.
 Originally from Long Island, NY, John moved to the Poconos in 2004, where he has since called home.

 John attended Northampton Community College from 2013 to 2016, changing his major a number of times before finding his true path in life.
 He then transferred to East Stroudsburg University, where he attained his Bachelor’s Degree in Rehabilitative and Human Services, graduating Summa Cumme Laude in 2019.